 All traffic accidents are dangerous, but truck accidents take the risks of danger to new levels.
 The size and weight differential alone makes truck accidents far more deadly than other kinds of traffic accidents.
-If a truck driver leaves you or someone you love injured in a truck accident, you need an experienced Huntsville truck accident lawyer on your side.
+If a truck driver leaves you or someone you love injured in a truck accident, consult The Law Firm of Cloud, Ryan & Rouse with an experienced Huntsville car accident lawyer.

 The Size Discrepancy

 You recognize that semi-trucks are much larger than the cars we drive, but you may not realize that they can also be 20 times heavier.
 The average car is about 4,000 pounds while a semi can weigh up to 80,000 pounds (and that is for a single trailer – not one of the road trains with multiple trailers that are becoming more and more common).
 Further, big rigs sit much higher on the road and have far taller profiles than our vehicles, which makes them far more susceptible to rollover crashes.
 A tractor-trailer that rolls over obviously endangers everyone who shares the road.